kendovivi/Intern_HTMLpage/README.md

       *problem: font size appears different in different browsers (Arial Narrow in Firefox seems much more bigger than in Chrome and broke the page layout).
       4th commit.
+      *solution: (11/5) change font-family:"Arial Narrow" to font-family:"Times New Roman"

 11/5 (1) Modified code error